-- Identifying the right content type of different buyer personas
+- Identify the right content type of different buyer personas

-Content marketing strategists are highly paid.
+Content marketing strategists have excellent compensation.
 The average salary you should expect is $23 per hour.
 It’s more than any other entry level marketing job that we have discussed above.

 Indeed has 2200+ open entry level jobs that you can choose from.

 When applying, expect competition.
 You won’t get a content marketing strategist job easily.
-Do your homework.
+So, do your homework.